Integrated Management Systems

 What is an integrated management system?

-When embarking on the road to implementing a management system in line with an ISO standard, most organisations begin with an integrated quality management system in accordance with ISO 9001.
-Later, they may consider standards such as environmental (ISO 14001), organisational health and safety (ISO 45001), and energy management (ISO 50001).
+When organisations begin their journey towards implementing a management system aligned with an ISO standard, many start with an integrated quality management system based onISO 9001.
+Additional standards are often introduced later, such as environmental (ISO 14001), organisational health and safety (ISO 45001), and energy management (ISO 50001).

 Types of integrated management systems